Leightoons/sort-circuit/server/README.md

 This is the backend server for the Sort Circuit application.
 It handles room creation, joining, and the execution of sorting algorithm races.

-## Important Changes
+## In-Memory Database

+The Sort Circuit server uses a simple in-memory database solution instead of MongoDB:

+- No database installation or configuration required
+- All room data is stored in memory during server runtime
+- Clean and simple implementation with similar API to MongoDB models
+- Reduced dependencies and faster startup time

+### Data Storage

+The following data is stored in-memory:

+- **Rooms**: Information about game rooms, their settings, and participants
+- **Active Races**: Currently running algorithm races
+- **Bets**: Player bets on algorithms

+Note that all data is lost when the server restarts.

-### Model Access
+## Model Access

-- All database models must be accessed through the `getModel()` function imported from `./config/db.js`
+- All database models are accessed through the `getModel()` function imported from `./config/db.js`
-- Example: `const Room = getModel('Room')` instead of directly requiring models
+- Example: `const Room = getModel('Room')`

-### Mock Database
-- The application includes an in-memory mock database that activates when MongoDB is not available
-- To use the mock database, comment out the MONGO_URI in your .env file

-### Room Functionality
+## Room Functionality

 - Rooms can be created and joined with a username
 - Socket connections maintain a list of usernames
 - Room hosts can configure algorithms and settings